-The end-users gave valuable input during the interviews and meetings with representatives of the end-users’ group and during co-design sessions.
+The end users gave valuable input during the interviews and meetings with representatives of the end users’ group and during co-design sessions.
 The ‘baseline’ gave an excellent basis for further discussions.
 It is a generic platform with several services like a calendar, local news and events, medicine reminder that is set via internet and sends text messages (SMS) to the mobile phone of the user.

 WeCare is a collaborative European project which primary goal is to encourage older people to create, participate in and continue their social networks in order to prevent isolation and loneliness.
-By increasing their autonomy, older people will be able to live at home longer, will preserve their quality of life and will continue to give their input and contribution to the neighbourhood and the larger society.
-Furthermore, by planning family or informal care for older people, in a more efficient way, the demand for professional care and social services will decrease.
+By increasing their autonomy older people will be able to live at home longer, will preserve their quality of life and will continue to give their input and contribution to the neighbourhood and the larger society.
+Furthermore, by planning family or informal care to older people in a more efficient way, the demand for professional care and social services will decrease.
 A service, WeCare 2.0, will be developed, evaluated and deployed to accomplish these goals.

-Expected results and impact:
+Expected results and impact

 The following main results are expected:

 - A design for a flexible WeCare 2.0 product with a pick and mix structure with services like: video communication, medicine reminder, calendar and broadcast functionalities represented.
 The WeCare system will encourage older people to create and strengthen their social networks in order to improve their well-being and prevent isolation and loneliness.

 - The third goal is that one or two companies will further develop the WeCare 2.0 system into a working product.